Richienb/ros-static/README.md

-# ros-static
+# ROS Static

+## What is it?
 Free, open source static file hosting.
 Perfect for libraries, images and more.

-To add another file, simply create a pull request.
+## Add a file
+Simply fork this repository, create a new branch and upload the file to the **public** directory.
+Then create a pull request.
+To add more than one file, if possible always upload them on seperate branches to prevent conflict.